zoeldominguezmejia/freshman-year-summer-roadmap/phases/04-dfir-deep-dive.md

-# Phase 4 — Digital Forensics Examiner Deep Dive & Google Certificate Graduation
+Digital Forensics Foundations

 **Timeline: July 30 – August 12 | ~40 hours | ~20 hrs/week**
 ---

 ## 🎯 Goal
 Develop the core technical skills of a working digital forensics examiner.
 Every room in this phase maps directly to a tool category you will use professionally.
-The standard you are holding yourself to is not "complete the lab" — it is "could I defend these findings in a written report?"
-Complete the Google Cybersecurity Certificate during this phase.
+The goal of this phase is to move beyond tool usage and begin understanding forensic methodology.

+Success means understanding:

+- What evidence exists
+- Where evidence is stored
+- How evidence is collected
+- How findings are documented

 ---